danielgimenes/jythonEasierCoercion/README.md

 ### AuxClass mode

-This mode is specific for using when some data in Python class is not provided through methods (in other works, the class provides public attributes and no gets or sets).
+This mode is specific for using when some data in Python class is not provided through methods (in other words, the class provides public attributes and no gets or sets).

 ## Usage